22 Hooper Street

 Fancy drapery, toys and hardware

 22 Hooper Street is a former shop at the corner of Ainsworth Street, at the end of Leeds Terrace.
-It was completed by 1881.
+It was built in the 1870s.

 Edward Baker, 41, truck lifter on railway, b.
 Chrishall, Essex

 Charles E. Baker, 15, printing machine hand, b.
 Cambridge

 William H. Baker, 13, scholar, b.
 Cambridge

 Edward G. Baker, 10, scholar, b.
 Cambridge